HorvathLab/NGS/scSNViz/README.md

 Download the R file:
 - [scSNViz.r](https://raw.githubusercontent.com/HorvathLab/NGS/master/scSNViz/scSNViz.r) (Updated: 06/14/2024)

-The following CRAN R packages are required:
+The following CRAN packages are required:
 - optparse, stringr, openxlsx, HGNChelper, Seurat, ggplot2, dplyr, plotly, htmlwidgets.

-The following Bioconductor R packages are required:
+The following Bioconductor packages are required:
 - glmGamPoi, slingshot.

 Note too that the matrixStats package (a dependancy of Seurat) needs to be downgraded to version 1.1.0: